LexMachinaInc/node-lexmachina-api-client/README.md

 ## Case Aspect Criteria

 The following methods add criteria based on aspects of the case.
-In most of these, the list of valid inputs is available via the corresponding API list functionality, such as LexMachinaClient.listCaseTypes()
+In most of these, the list of valid inputs is available via the corresponding API list functionality, such as LexMachinaClient.listCaseTypes() .

+All of the add functions will take either a single value or an array of values.
+The set functions require a single value.
+These function calls can be chained.

 - CaseQueryRequest.setCaseStatus()
 - CaseQueryRequest.addCaseTypesInclude()